marcschier/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 ### Running with User Credentials

-Execution of `Microsoft.Azure.IIoT.Deployment` application with user credentials will result in initiation of onboarding process of `AzureIndustrialIoTDeployment` Enterprise Application into your Azure AD, if it is not already present.
+Execution of `Microsoft.IIoT.Deployment` application with user credentials will result in initiation of onboarding process of `AzureIndustrialIoTDeployment` Enterprise Application into your Azure AD, if it is not already present.
 If you have admin role, then first run of the application will ask you whether you want to add `AzureIndustrialIoTDeployment` Enterprise Application in your Azure AD.
 This will happen immediately after